 When you click a tile in the Scorecard Builder, the right-hand rail displays the properties and characteristics associated with that tile.
 In this rail, you can provide a new Title for the tile and alternatively configure the tile by specifying components instead of dragging and dropping them from the left-hand rail.

 When you click on tiles, a dynamic pop up displays how the Drill ins (Breakdown) view appears to the executive user in the app.
-You can break down dimensions and dimension items to break down your data for your specific needs.
 If no dimension has been applied to the tile, the breakdown dimension will be hour or days, depending on the default date range.

-Breakdowns refine your analysis by literally breaking down dimensions by other metrics and dimensions, such as in this retail example:
+Breakdowns refine your analysis by literally breaking down metrics and dimensions by other metrics and dimensions, such as in this retail example:

 Each dimension added to the tile will show up in a drop-down list in the detailed view of the app.
 The executive user can then choose among the options listed in the drop-down list.